 I continue to write about aviation in Airways magazine where I am a contributing editor, and many of my memoir’s chapters have appeared as articles.
-My contributions to Blogging in Formation (a group of fellow aviation authors) can be found on my blog tab or side bar link.

 My first novel Pushing Leaves Towards the Sun is available as a free podcast audiobook on iTunes.
 I love to give that story away in audio format because many people who are suffering from survivor’s guilt and grief can relate to it.
 Also, it integrates a dozen original songs,and audio is the best format to experience this combination of music with story telling.
 And as a free download, it is a great way to introduce potential readers and listeners to my writing.
 I am in the process of revising an early version of my second novel Street Justice and plan to release it in various formats during the fall of 2014.

 Thanks for stopping by my website, and I hope you enjoy reading my work as much as I love writing it.
 If you know any authors, then you know we write because we have to.
 It is an obsession, or a calling, or a curse—take your pick.
 I couldn’t have enjoyed my life if I didn’t learn to fly, and I couldn’t have found happiness again if I didn’t answer to urge to write.